 Smear test: My farting faux pas

 I think it was probably within the first minute of Rex being born that I wanted to make a GP appt to have the coil put back in.
-Not that I wanted anyone near my lady bits again for some time, but my old girl would certainly suffer more if another bambino planted it’s little ass down there so I bit the bullet and made an appt.
-During the phone call the receptionist asked if I would like to be booked in for a smear test as well.
-Of COURSE I would.
+Not that I wanted anyone near my lady bits again, for some time I might add, but the thought of my old girl having to birth another baby in the near future made me bite the bullet and make an appt.
+During the phone call to organise this, the receptionist asked if I would like to be booked in for a smear test as well.
+Well, of COURSE, I said (sarcasm very much intended).

 Like any other day with a newborn, getting out of the house was a fucking mission and I was running a little late.
-But I made sure my personal hygiene was up to scratch, if you know what I mean, and then we bolted out the door.
-However, what I did forget in my haste, well, I say forget, more like ignored, was my need for a poo.
+But I made sure my personal hygiene was up to scratch, if you know what I mean, and off I went.
+However, in my haste, I ignored my need for a poo.

 I often wonder if I should be allowed out unsupervised/unattended.
 It was that appointment I decided the answer was a resounding no.

-Don’t get me wrong, I’m sure the lovely doctor who fit my coil has hopefully heard and smelt worse, but fuck me, there’s nothing quite like a fart in the face as an introduction.
-I genuinely think I would’ve been less embarrassed if I shit myself during birth.
+Don’t get me wrong, I’m sure the lovely doctor who fit my coil has hopefully heard and smelt worse, but dear me, there’s nothing quite like a fart in the face to make an impression.
+I genuinely think I would’ve been less embarrassed if I'd crapped myself during birth.
 At least then I could’ve blamed Rex.
 Not today.
 While Rex was with me today, there was no hiding behind him with that bad boy, that was aaaaaaall me.

 Like most situations I find myself in these days.
 I apologised profusely and scurried out of the surgery with a face redder than the sun.

-My first ever smear test results came back abnormal, which meant I then had to go for a colposcopy, a simple procedure whereby a camera is inserted in the vagina to look at the cervix in more detail.
+My first ever smear test results came back abnormal, which was a huge wake up call for me.
+I had to go for a colposcopy, a simple procedure where a camera is inserted in the vagina to look at the cervix in more detail.
 They took a biopsy at that appointment, which, thankfully, came back okay.
 Since that point I have stuck to my advised smear tests religiously.

 I totally get the fear a lot of women feel about smear tests, it's intimate and who knows what the results might return.
-But if I've learnt anything over the years, it's that anything like this is never as bad as you are expecting.
-A smear test is a very discrete and quick procedure, which usually consists of the following:
+But if I've learnt anything over the years, it's that the appointment that you are so fearful of in the first place is never as bad as you are expecting.
+A smear test is a very discrete and quick procedure, here my experience of them:

-Doctor leaves the room or curtained area while you removing your trousers/skirt and knickers and sit upright on the bed, which has a paper towel for you to cover yourself with
+Doctor leaves the room or curtained area while you removing the lower half of yor clothing and then lay on a bed, which has a paper towel for you to cover yourself with

 Doctor checks you are ready for them to enter the room